gravitygamesinc/gamedev-101.md/README.md

 **Common Tools**
 To oversee the entire project, producers may use project management software such as Asana, Monday, or Trello.

-**Begginer guide**
+**Beginner guide**
 - [Udemy: An Introduction To Video Game Production](https://www.udemy.com/course/an-introduction-to-video-game-production/) -  This course goes beyond the technical aspects, offering an introduction to video game production as a whole.
-- [Introduction to Asana for Absolute Beginners](https://www.youtube.com/watch?v=yyn7FfHKO90) - Walk through setting up a project and the project management features you can use to help you work move your work forward more efficiently.
+- [Introduction to Asana for Absolute Beginners](https://www.youtube.com/watch?v=yyn7FfHKO90) - Walk through setting up a project and the project management features you can use to help you move your work forward more efficiently.

 ## 💻 Developer
 Game developers are responsible for coding and implementing the game’s systems and functionalities.
 They work to turn the design vision into functional code, handling technical aspects such as physics, AI, gameplay, and performance optimization.